-This winter, NSIDC Lead Scientist Ted Scambos returned to the Larsen Ice Shelf in Antarctica to install cameras that will help scientists monitor the ice sheet.
+NSIDC lead scientist Ted Scambos travels back to the Larsen Ice Shelf in Antarctica to install cameras that will help scientists monitor the ice sheet.
 The trip is part of the NSF-funded LARISSA project, which started in 2009.

-This summer, Tingjun Zhang and colleagues are drilling boreholes over the upper reaches of Heihe River basin, Qilian Mountains in western China.
+NSIDC scientist Tingjun Zhang and colleagues drill boreholes over the upper reaches of Heihe River basin, Qilian Mountains in western China.
 The objective of this drilling is to detect permafrost distribution, study impact of frozen ground on hydrological cycle, carbon exchange.
-The scientists will also study how climate change is affecting permafrost in the region.
-The drilling will be continued until mid August, 2011, and is supported by the Natural Science Foundation of China
+The scientists also study how climate change is affecting permafrost in the region.
+The drilling continues until mid-August 2011, and is supported by the Natural Science Foundation of China

-This winter, NSIDC Lead Scientist Ted Scambos returned to Antarctica with the NSF-funded LARISSA project to repair and improve several of the weather and science stations that the team installed last winter.
+NSIDC lead scientist Ted Scambos returns to Antarctica with the NSF-funded LARISSA project to repair and improve several of the weather and science stations that the team installed last winter.
 The measurement stations will help scientists record changes in glaciers and ice sheets.

-Julienne Stroeve traveled to the Kangerlussuaq glacier in Greenland in August, 2009.
-Stroeve and Asa Rennermalm, a geographer from the University of California, Los Angeles, measured the amount of water being discharged from the Kangerlussuaq glacier in south western Greenland.
+NSIDC scientist Julienne Stroeve travels to the Kangerlussuaq glacier in Greenland in August, 2009.
+Stroeve and Asa Rennermalm, a geographer from the University of California, Los Angeles, measure the amount of water being discharged from the Kangerlussuaq glacier in south western Greenland.
 The research may help elucidate how climate change is affecting the mass balance of the Greenland Ice Sheet.

 Scientist Web page: Julienne Stroeve

-In July 2009, Tingjun Zhang and Kevin Schaefer traveled to the North Slope of Alaska to study the carbon content in permafrost.
-Team members included Lin Liu, from CU Boulder and Tim Schaefer of Schaefer Tec Consultants, Chicago.
+NSIDC scientists Tingjun Zhang and Kevin Schaefer travel to the North Slope of Alaska to study the carbon content in permafrost.
+Team members include Lin Liu, from the University of Colorado Boulder and Tim Schaefer of Schaefer Tec Consultants in Chicago.
 The team drilled permafrost cores near Fairbanks and six cores in a transect from Prudhoe Bay to Toolik Lake.

-The researchers are now working with the United States Geological Survey (USGS) in Boulder, Colorado to analyze the samples for carbon, ice, and mineral content.
+The researchers are working with the U.S. Geological Survey (USGS) in Boulder, Colorado to analyze the samples for carbon, ice, and mineral content.
 Permafrost contains a large amount of organic matter that has been frozen since the last ice age.
 If it thaws, the organic matter will decay, releasing carbon dioxide into the atmosphere and contributing to global warming.

-In June, 2009, Mark Serreze and Drew Slater traveled to northern Alaska as part of the SnowNet Project.
+NSIDC scientists Mark Serreze and Drew Slater head to northern Alaska as part of the SnowNet Project.
 The researchers sampled snow depth and water content using a variety of different methods including manual probing, lidar, snow pits, and snow cores.
 The researchers hope that the data will help them improve models of climate change in the Arctic.
-Matthew Sturm of CRREL led the project.
+Matthew Sturm of CRREL leads the project.

-In November, 2008, NSIDC Lead Scientist Ted Scambos participated in the Norway-U.S. Scientific Traverse of East Antarctica.
-The team of scientists from the United States and Norway began their journey at the South Pole in November of 2008, and traveled about 1,000 miles to the Norwegian base at Troll Station.
-The year before, University of Colorado graduate student Atsuhiro Muto participated in the first leg of the traverse, which went from Troll Station to the South Pole..
-The project mapped the ice sheet elevation and thickness in never-before-visited regions, extracted ice cores to look at the past 2000 years of climate, and investigated ongoing ice motion and climate change effects in East Antarctica.
+NSIDC lead scientist Ted Scambos participates in the Norway-U.S. Scientific Traverse of East Antarctica.
+The team of scientists from the United States and Norway begin their journey at the South Pole in November of 2008, and travel about 1,000 miles to the Norwegian base at Troll Station.
+The year before, University of Colorado graduate student Atsuhiro Muto participated in the first leg of the traverse, which went from Troll Station to the South Pole.
+The project maps the ice sheet elevation and thickness in never-before-visited regions, extracted ice cores to look at the past 2000 years of climate, and investigated ongoing ice motion and climate change effects in East Antarctica.